Multi-messenger flare in the quasar PKS 0446+11: A single-zone SED model

 \section{A single-zone SED model}

 We use the data described above to obtain broadband SEDs of \pks for the off-flare and on-flare periods.
 These SEDs are presented in \autoref{f:SED} together with predictions of a single-zone leptohadronic model, obtained with the help of the publicly available simulation code AM$^3$ \citep{AM3}.
 The parameters of the model are listed in \autoref{t:SEDparam}.
+In our simulation, we adopt a baseline scenario and assume the same ballistic escape time for all particles, $t_\mathrm{esc}=R/c$.
 Usually, SED modeling implies parameter degeneracy, so the solution presented here is a representative one, rather than unique.
-We note that Khatoon et al.~(submitted) have independently modeled the SED for \pks, focusing on the period in early 2024.
+We note that \citet{2026ApJ...999..245K} have independently modeled the SED for \pks, focusing on the period in early 2024.

 The AM$^3$ code consistently takes into account standard electromagnetic processes: synchrotron emission, inverse Compton scattering and, where relevant, pair production, $\gamma\gamma \to e^+e^-$.
 Hadronic interactions with photons are modeled, including both those which lead to production of $\pi$ mesons, whose subsequent decays generate high-energy neutrinos and photons, and Bethe-Heitler pair production, $p\gamma \to p e^+ e^-$.
 For the purpose of the present work we neglect $pp$ interactions, whose probability is suppressed in blazar jets with respect to $p\gamma$ interactions.